 Roles and Responsibilities

-Lecturer in Climate Change and Business Strategy, University of Edinburgh Business School
+Senior Lecturer (Assoc.
+Prof), Executive Education, Climate Change and Business Strategy, University of Edinburgh Business School

 Fellow, Higher Education Academy

-Dr Sarah Birrell Ivory is a Lecturer in Climate Change and Business Strategy at the University of Edinburgh Business School (UEBS), and a Fellow of the Higher Education Academy.
-She is the immediate past Director of the Centre for Business, Climate Change and Sustainability (B-CCaS), a former elected non-professorial member of the University of Edinburgh Senatus Academicus.
-She is a past-Chair of the British Academy of Management Sustainable and Responsible Business Special Interest Group (SIG).
-Dr Ivory has been teaching at the University of Edinburgh Business School for over a decade.
+Dr Sarah Birrell Ivory is a Senior Lecturer (Assoc.
+Prof), Executive Education, Climate Change and Business Strategy at the University of Edinburgh Business School (UEBS), and a Fellow of the Higher Education Academy.
+She is the immediate past Director of the Centre for Business, Climate Change and Sustainability (B-CCaS), a former elected non-professorial member of the University of Edinburgh Senatus Academicus, and past-Chair of the British Academy of Management Sustainable and Responsible Business Special Interest Group (SIG).